kpalmberg/gpg-signing-poc/README.md

       (14) Existing key from card
     ```

     Either push `Enter` as this uses the default, or type in `1` and `Enter`.
-Both result in choosing the RSA     key type.
+Both result in choosing the RSA key type (which is required by GitHub).
 Next prompts:

     ```
     RSA keys may be between 1024 and 4096 bits long.
     What keysize do you want?
 (3072)
     ```

     For the RSA key length, type in `4096` for the strongest key.
 GitHub also notes a requirement that the key must be at least `4096` bits.
 Next prompts:

     ```
     Requested keysize is 4096 bits